 TLS communication sessions begin with a TLS handshake.
 A TLS handshake uses something called asymmetric encryption, meaning that two different keys are used on the two ends of the conversation.
 This is possible because of a technique called public key cryptography.

 In public key cryptography, two keys are used: a public key, which the server makes available publicly, and a private key, which is kept secret and only used on the server side.
-Data encrypted with the public key can only be decrypted with the private key, and vice versa.
+Data encrypted with the public key can only be decrypted with the private key.

 During the TLS handshake, the client and server use the public and private keys to exchange randomly generated data, and this random data is used to create new keys for encryption, called the session keys.